-SPM 210 - Sports in America (3)
+SPM 210 - Sport in America (3)

-This course is a study of the evolution of sports in America and the impact of sports on society.
-This course will consider the major influences on sports including economics, politics, and society.
-The course will consider major contributors to American sports including athletes, managers, and strategists.
-This course will have discussions on the influences of foreign markets and foreign athletes in American sports.
+This course is a study of the evolution of sport in America and the impact of sport on society.
+This course will consider the major influences on sport including economics, politics, and society.
+The course will consider major contributors to American sport including athletes, managers, and strategists.
+This course will have discussions on the influences of foreign markets and foreign athletes in American sport.

-SPM 301 - Legal and Ethical Issues in Sports (3)
+SPM 301 - Legal and Ethical Issues in Sport (3)

-This course is designed for students interested in the growing problems of sports litigation.
-Amateur and professional aspects of sports are covered from four major perspectives: (1) judicial review of athletic associations; (2) eligibility rules and disciplinary measures; (3) equal opportunity provisions; and (4) tort liabilities.
+This course is designed for students interested in the growing problems of sport litigation.
+Amateur and professional aspects of sport are covered from four major perspectives: (1) judicial review of athletic associations; (2) eligibility rules and disciplinary measures; (3) equal opportunity provisions; and (4) tort liabilities.
 Specific topics include due process, anti-trust and free speech, Title IX, duty of ordinary care and of care owed athletes and spectators, injuries, assumption of risk, and contributory negligence.
 The course stresses the application of principles of law and ethics to the sports setting.
 Actual court cases relating to these principles are examined